Havner/trainsim-helper/main/readme.txt

   The standard RSC/DTG steamers should display all their indicators.
 They all are fairly generic and similar to each other so they should be fully supported.
-I try to add indicators for realistic 3rd party steamers but I don't own many of those yet.
+I try to add indicators for realistic 3rd party steamers but I don't own all of them.

   Right now those have been checked and are fully supported:
+  - FEF-3 (Smokebox)
+  - J50 (MeshTools)
+  - 2F Dock Tank (MeshTools)
+  - 3F Jinty (MeshTools)
+  - J94 Memories of Maerdy (MeshTools)
   - 56xx (VictoryWorks)
   - GWR Steam Motor (VictoryWorks)
-  - J94 Memories of Maerdy (MeshTools)
-  - FEF-3 (Smokebox)
   - Bulleid Q1 (VictoryWorks)
   - 14xx/48xx/58xx (VictoryWorks)

-  To be done soon are the MeshTools creations, 2F Dock Tank, 3F Jinty and J50.

   ad.
 Bulleid Q1:
   By default it shows advanced controls for the water.
 Contrary to